FHA Loan Calculator

 With as many benefits as they come with, there are reasons why they haven't been adopted as the universal method for mortgage loans.

-- The MIP and subsequent payments contribute to why FHA loans tend to be more expensive than conventional.
+- The MIP and subsequent payments contribute to why FHA loans tend to be more expensive than conventional loans.
 Also, unlike the latter, FHA insurance premiums cannot be canceled once 20% of home equity is reached; this is a very expensive and important cost to account for.
-When people speak the good virtues of FHA, it is usually coupled with the 'catch' afterwards - the insurance payments.
-The only way to avoid FHA insurance is to pay off the loan entirely or refinance!
+When people speak the good virtues of FHA, it is usually coupled with the 'catch' afterward - the insurance payments.
+FHA insurance is often unavoidable without paying off the loan entirely.

 - They hand out relatively smaller loans than otherwise.
 People seeking more expensive home purchases may want to look at conventional loans instead.